-The number of motor vehicle accidents involving motorcycles is much less than the number of accidents involving cars and trucks, making it difficult to locate a law firm that has more than occasional experience in assisting motorcycle accident victims and their families.
+The number of Bakersfield motor vehicle accidents involving motorcycles is much less than the number of accidents involving cars and trucks, making it difficult to locate a law firm that has more than occasional experience in assisting motorcycle accident victims and their families.
 At Rodriguez & Associates, Bakersfield motorcycle accident lawyer Daniel Rodriguez and his legal team have handled more than 100 motorcycle accident cases in our three decades of service to residents of California’s Central Valley.
 If you’ve been injured in an accident, contact a Bakersfield motorcycle accident lawyer.

 California Motorcycle Accident Statistics